social security overview

 Will I have to pay taxes on the benefits?

 About 40% of people who get Social Security have to pay income taxes on their benefits.
-At the end of each year, you will receive a Form SSA-1099 (similar to a W2) from the Social Security showing the amount of the benefits you received over the course of the year.
+At the beginning of each year, you will receive a Form SSA-1099 (similar to a W2) from the Social Security showing the amount of the benefits you received during the past year.
 You will use this form when you complete your income tax returns to find out if you must pay taxes on your benefits.
 While you may not be required to have Social Security withhold federal taxes, you may find it easier than paying quarterly estimated tax payments.

 How might my benefits change?

 If you get a pension from work for which you paid Social Security taxes, that pension won’t affect your Social Security benefits.
-However, if you get a pension from work not covered by Social Security – for example, the federal civil service, some state or local government employment, or work in a foreign country – your Social Security benefit may be reduced.
+However, if you get a pension from work not covered by Social Security – for example, the federal civil service, some state or local government employment, or work in a foreign country – your Social Security benefit may be reduced, depending on your age.